Coherent-state path integrals in quantum thermodynamics: Coherent-state path integrals

+where in the second line we used the known closed form for the inner $p$-sum (the exponential generating function of the Stirling numbers of the second kind).
+If $\tilde \varepsilon$ is sufficiently small, i.e. $M$ is sufficiently large, we can expand this exact result up to first order in $\tilde\varepsilon$, obtaining

-The same argument applies to a generic Hamiltonian, after it has been put in normal-ordered form using the commutation relations.
-In the limit $M \to \infty$, $\delta\tau \to 0$, $\delta\tau M = \beta\hbar$, we thus obtain the coherent-state path integral representation of the partition function,
+This is the building block of the coherent-state path integral.
+The same argument applies to a generic Hamiltonian $\hat H=H(\hat a, \hat a^\dag)$ after it has been put in \emph{normal-ordered} form using the commutation relations.
+Using Eq. \eqref{scpr}, we thus get